Two Bright M Dwarfs Hosting Ultra-Short-Period Super-Earths with Earth-like Compositions: Analyses and Results

 The impact of IRD's instrumental RV drift, especially for the case of relatively long integrations, is under investigation, and therefore we decided to perform the orbital fits with and without including the Feb-02 data.
 We first computed the periodogram for the data set excluding the Feb-02 data.
 The lower panel of Figure \ref{fig:rv-period2} plots the resulting GLS periodogram.
 While the same peaks ($\mathrm{FAP}<0.1\,\%$) identified for the original data set (upper panel) have similar GLS powers, the peak at the correct period of TOI-1685b ($P=0.669$ day) now appears with a low FAP ($<0.1\,\%$); whether instrumental or astrophysical, the absence of the significant peak at TOI-1685b's orbital period in the original periodogram is ascribed to the inclusion of the Feb-02 data.
 The two peaks around 0.70 day and 0.72 day in Figure \ref{fig:rv-period2}, which are higher than the $0.67-$day peak, are likely aliases associated with the peak at $2.59$ days.
 The window function has peaks at 1.0 day and 0.96 day (the highest and second highest ones for $P<10$ days).
 When those window frequencies are coupled with the period at $2.59$ days, the periodogram would exhibit alias peaks around 0.72 and 0.70 day, respectively.
 The $2.59-$day periodicity will be discussed later.

-For those two data sets (with and without the Feb-02 data), we next fitted the observed RVs with a single-planet model.
+For the RV data with and without the Feb-02 data, we next fitted the observed RVs with a single-planet model.
 Assuming either a circular or eccentric orbit, we performed the MCMC analysis as in the case of TOI-1634 for each data set.
-When the Feb-02 data were included, we obtained $K=3.3\pm1.1$ m s$^{-1}$ and $K=4.2_{-1.6}^{+2.7}$ m s$^{-1}$ for the circular and eccentric orbits, respectively.
-The two fitting results yielded $\Delta\mathrm{BIC}= \mathrm{BIC}_{\rm e=0}-\mathrm{BIC}_{\rm e\neq0} = -4.3$, implying that the circular orbit is favored for this data set.
-We obtained slightly larger $K$ values in the absence of the Feb-02 data: $K=4.7\pm1.1$ m s$^{-1}$ and $K=6.7_{-1.5}^{+1.6}$ m s$^{-1}$ for $e=0$ and $e\neq 0$, respectively.
-In this case, the two fits resulted in $\Delta\mathrm{BIC}= \mathrm{BIC}_{\rm e=0}-\mathrm{BIC}_{\rm e\neq0} = +1.2$; an eccentric orbit is a slightly favorable solution, but the $\Delta\mathrm{BIC}$ value does not strongly support the presence of a non-zero eccentricity.
+When the Feb-02 data were included, we obtained $K=3.3\pm1.1$ m s$^{-1}$ and $K=4.1_{-1.4}^{+1.5}$ m s$^{-1}$ for the circular and eccentric orbits, respectively.
+The two fitting results yielded $\Delta\mathrm{BIC}= \mathrm{BIC}_{\rm e=0}-\mathrm{BIC}_{\rm e\neq0} = -2.3$, implying that the circular orbit is slightly favored for this data set.
+We obtained larger $K$ values in the absence of the Feb-02 data: $K=4.2\pm1.1$ m s$^{-1}$ and $K=7.0_{-1.6}^{+1.5}$ m s$^{-1}$ for $e=0$ and $e\neq 0$, respectively.
+In this case, the two fits resulted in $\Delta\mathrm{BIC}= \mathrm{BIC}_{\rm e=0}-\mathrm{BIC}_{\rm e\neq0} = +4.0$; unlike the case with the Feb-02 data, an eccentric orbit is a slightly favorable solution.
 Note that as in the case of TOI-1634, the tidal circularization timescale for TOI-1685.01 is estimated as $\approx 1.0\times 10^4$ years for $Q_p\approx 100$ (Earth-like rocky planet), indicating that $e$ should be vanishingly low in the absence of an additional planet in the system.
 Those fitting results are shown in Table \ref{hyo3} and the phase-folded RVs are plotted in Figure \ref{fig:toi1685_rv}.
 For the final planet mass $M_p$ (Table \ref{hyo2}), we adopt the $K$ value for the case of $e=0$ without the Feb-02 data.